“Flight Behavior’s music awakens something primal and ancient, instilling you with a sense of long-forgotten majesty….”

 - 2008-9: Vocal studies in the Estille technique

-- 2005-Present: Study of South Indian Bharatanatyam dance with Laurissa Vibhuti.
+- 2005-2010: Study of South Indian Bharatanatyam dance with Laurissa Vibhuti

 - 1999-Present: Studies of yoga, pranayama, and dharma with Richard Freeman

-- 1997: Graduates from CU Boulder with a Bachelors in Psychology, with emphases in Women’s Studies and Dance
+- 1997: Graduated from CU Boulder with a Bachelors in Psychology, with emphases in Women’s Studies and Dance

 - 1995-6: Yearlong study of Authentic Movement